 with Stephen Hammond

 1) Don't expect everyone is going to accept it - for many, this is a stellar example of "politically correct b.s."
 No matter how you explain it, some people won't take kindly to a separate set of rules.
 That's fine, but don't let someone thwart your workplace requirements under the law.
-Agreeing to disagree is one thing.
-Sabotaging a policy set by the Supreme Court of Canada will only increase your chances of litigation or bad publicity.
+Agreeing to disagree is one thing but sabotaging a policy set by the Supreme Court of Canada is another, and it will only increase your chances of litigation or bad publicity.

 2) Differentiate between accommodation and slacking off - it's not a way of milking the system; it's a way of working within the system, within a person's legal rights.
 Accommodations are not designed to allow an employee to head to the local bar, ski hill or golf course.
 For most employees, it allows them to honour a higher set of principles or deal with a physical or mental difference.
 In many circumstances, an employer will go to great lengths to check the reality of the request.
-How involved is this employee with her religion, or does his disability truly put limitations on his ability to do his job?
-Keep in mind we accommodate employees all the time for items not nearly as serious as faith or injury.
-If an employee says "I need a Saturday off next month to attend my cousin's wedding in Red Deer," we usually take him at his word and make accommodations when we can.
+How involved is this employee with their religion, or does the disability truly limit this employee’s ability to do the job?
+Keep in mind we accommodate employees all the time for issues not nearly as serious as faith or injury.
+If an employee says "I need a Saturday off next month to attend my cousin's wedding in Red Deer," we usually take this person at their word and make accommodations where possible.

-3) Let employees know it's there for them - let other employees know that if they need an accommodation, it will also be available for them.
-Portray it as an insurance policy.
+3) Let employees know it's there for them – similar to an insurance policy.
 We all pay insurance every year, hoping we never have to collect.
 Likewise, should we join a religion, get injured or acquire some other set of circumstances requiring special policies, we will be happy that the option is there; it offers peace of mind.

-This is TIP #45 of 52 WEEKLY TIPS for managers and supervisors.
+This is TIP #22 of 26 BI-WEEKLY TIPS for managers and supervisors.

 It is available on a subscription basis.

 Click on the "STORE" link in the top menu for more information.